 - Producing Seattle’s Freeway Revolt: A Directory of Historical Resources, which provides a wealth of information for those seeking to learn more about this history.
 The project was funded by a grant from 4Culture/King County Lodging Tax Fund and is available in the Seattle Public Library’s special collections online

-- collaborating with award-winning filmmaker Minda Martin to produce a documentary on the freeway revolt, scheduled for release in summer 2018
+- collaborating with award-winning filmmaker Minda Martin to produce a documentary on the freeway revolt, released in summer 2018

 Seattle ARCH is fiscally sponsored by Shunpike, the 501(c)(3) non-profit agency that provides independent arts groups in Washington State with the services, resources, and opportunities they need to forge their own paths to sustainable success.